 They arrested Harlan Ellison! –Good.

-How does one define Harlan Ellison?
+How does one define Harlan Ellison (1934-2018)?
 Short story author, of course; screenwriter, of course; notorious gadfly, definitely.
-This is a man who once mailed a publisher a dead gopher fourth class and threatened a TV producer with a noose when his words were rewritten.
-Which is to say he’s a ferociously talented writer and (by reputation, anyway) a downright irritating human being.
+This was a man who once mailed a publisher a dead gopher fourth class and threatened a TV producer with a noose when his words were rewritten.
+Which is to say he was a ferociously talented writer and (by reputation, anyway) a downright irritating human being.